dhabaleshwar/Open-Source-Vulnerabilities/eahp_csrf.md

 To reproduce the attack:

-1- Head to the http://localhost/eahp/admin/manage-ambulance.php after logging into the admin account
+1- Head to the http://localhost/eahp/admin/manage-ambulance.php after logging into the admin account.

 <img width="830" alt="1" src="https://github.com/dhabaleshwar/Open-Source-Vulnerabilities/assets/132373212/9d3ea2a0-7c99-4201-a241-ff82396794b1">

 2- Here you can see that we are going to delete the ambulance with "XYZ1234" number , for that we will use the HTML code we have written.

 <img width="450" alt="3" src="https://github.com/dhabaleshwar/Open-Source-Vulnerabilities/assets/132373212/9d1c2ddd-ed72-41d9-8a31-56e35f4a5887">